Afulton11/react-native-init-typescript/README.md

 This creates the react-native project, installs needed typescript dependencies, and sets up typescript.

-For more info run: `react-native-init-typescript --help'
+For more info run: `react-native-init-typescript --help`

 To run the newly created app on ios or android simply run:
 `npm run start:ios`, or `npm run start:android` respectively.

 Dont worry, react-native's live reload feature still works amazingly.